dk-open/go-mmr/README.md

 ```

 ## Future Work
--- **Proof of Inclusion:** We are working on implementing optimized proof generation and verification for verifying that specific data is part of the MMR without requiring access to the entire structure.
+- **Proof of Inclusion:**: We are working on implementing optimized proof generation and verification for verifying that specific data is part of the MMR without requiring access to the entire structure.

 ## License